Director, Theatre Creator

 In addition to Jessica’s freelance work, she holds a tenure-track professor appointment at Concordia University in Montréal in the Theatre Department.

-Upcoming: Directing a remount of Boys, Girls, And Other Mythological Creatures (Carousel Players January 2019 Ontario tour & May 2019 Harbourfront Centre) and apəTHē/ (Concordia Theatre Department March 2019).
+Upcoming: Directing a remount of the seminal production of Boys, Girls, And Other Mythological Creatures (May 2019 Harbourfront Centre).

 Acting (select): Jessica's work as an actor has taken her across Turtle Island working with such companies as Guilty by Association (1991, FeministFuckItFestival/ StoreFront Theatre), Native Earth Performing Arts (Aluasa’sit), Suitcase In Point Theatre (The Corporate Western), Thousand Islands Playhouse (Eyes Catch Fire) and Northern Light Theatre (True Mummy).
 She has had principle and supporting roles in full length feature Canadian films including A Louder Silence (dir.
 Nicolette Saina), I Think I Do (dir.
 Dylan Pierce) and Heart of the Sun (dir.
 France Damberger).

 Upcoming: Jessica will be performing in Guilty By Association’s 1991 in Toronto as part of Why Not Theatre’s Riser Project (May 2019).